shotgunsoftware/tk-framework-alias/README.md

 ### Support

+- Alias >= 2021
 - Windows only

 ## Development

-### How to set up your development environment
+### <a name="build_toolkit_plugin"></a> Build the Toolkit Plugin

+The framework provides the functionality to bootstrap a Toolkit engine (e.g. [tk-alias](https://github.com/shotgunsoftware/tk-alias)) using the the [ToolkitManager](https://github.com/shotgunsoftware/tk-core/blob/master/python/tank/bootstrap/manager.py).
+A Toolkit Plugin must be created in order to intialize the manager to bootstrap an engine.
+The framework provides build scripts to generate the plugin bundle; after running the build, it will create the `com.sg.basic.alias` plugin bundle in the `plugin/build` folder.
+At runtime, the framework will install the plugin bundle to the user's `%APPDATA%` folder ([here](https://github.com/shotgunsoftware/tk-framework-alias/blob/78456698afd090ab2b348503f25c0fa48badf7e8/python/tk_framework_alias_utils/startup.py#L374)), where it can be accessed during the [bootstrap process](https://github.com/shotgunsoftware/tk-framework-alias/blob/init/python/tk_framework_alias_utils/plugin_bootstrap.py).

+To build the plugin, see below:

-- Please set all necessary variables in `dev\env.cmd`
+First, set all necessary variables in `dev\env.cmd`.
 This is what the env file should look like:

 ```
 TARGET_VERSION=1.1.3 # Make sure this matches the tk-framework-alias version you will be releasing